jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 > tells many tales of strong kayakers that have died in those waters.

-We finally got the kayaks all geared up and hit the water at **12:00 PM**, a bit later than planned.
+We finally got the kayaks all geared up and hit the water at **12:00 PM**, a bit later than we planned, while the tides stuck to their schedule.
 Everything was going pretty smooth as we crossed the exposed and windy San Juan Channel, until we neared the Turn Rock Light where we misjudged our approach in the strong tides, causing us to almost get swept North East back out into the middle of the channel where it takes a 90 degree turn.

 In what seemed like an eternity of fighting the tides and the wind, we finally made it over to shore to gather ourselves.
-It turns out there is a small island that shows up at low tide just off of Turn Island that funnels the tide and causes the currents to be quite a bit faster.
+It turns out there is a small island that shows up at low tide that Turn Rock Light sits on just off of Turn Island that funnels the tide and causes the currents to be quite a bit faster.
 Another dose of reality, having learned the hard way the limits of the tide charts we had read online.

 {: {{site.data.css.info-box}} }
 > **Note:** The [interactive Caltopo map](https://caltopo.com/m/0L17) of our
-> original itinerary, overlayed onto a marine chart, shows the shape of Turn
+> original itinerary, which is overlayed onto a marine chart, shows the shape of
-> Rock that Turn Rock Light sits on.
+> Turn Rock that Turn Rock Light sits on.

 | Marker                                                                         | Time                | Tide  | Speed (knots) |
 |--------------------------------------------------------------------------------|---------------------|-------|---------------|